 Customs clearance for export is required by the authorities of the country of origin to register all cargoes leaving the territory.
 Customs clearance is carried out by an authorized customs broker.
-A document declaring carefully every item contained in the cargo is required, as well as other supporting administrative documents (e.g. Chinese export licenses).
+A document declaring carefully every item contained in the shipment is required, as well as other supporting administrative records (e.g. Chinese export licenses).

-Once the shipment has been accepted, it is stored in the warehouse and loaded into a container for shipment to the agreed port/airport of destination.
-The goods can be loaded on one or several containers depending on the total volume of the shipment.
-If the volume is insufficient to fill an entire container, the shipment will be loaded into a shared container with goods from other customers, to reach the same final destination port.
+Once the shipment has been accepted, it is stored in the warehouse and loaded into a container for transfer to the agreed port/airport of destination.
+The goods can be loaded on one or several vessels depending on the total volume of the purchase.
+If the amount is insufficient to fill an entire box, the purchase will be loaded into a shared container with goods from other customers, to reach the same final destination port.
 This is what we call LCL shipments (Less than a container load).
-A few days before departure, the various shipments are packed in the container and transported by truck to the port/airport.
-The container is stacked with other containers to be loaded on the same vessel.
+A few days before departure, the multiple shipments are packed in the container and transported by truck to the port/airport.
+The box is stacked with other boxes to be loaded on the same vessel.

 Multiple tasks must be completed once the cargo reaches its final destination.
 It begins when the shipment is received, and the documents are being verified by the agent there.
 Then, the container is taken out of the storage unit at the port and transported to the destination warehouse where the cargo is inspected and sorted for delivery or collection.

 The transfer of the cargo from the warehouse to the consignee's address is designated as "destination or import haulage".
 One or several trucks (sometimes even a train) are hired to transport the goods to the warehouse.
 This step can take a few days, depending on the distance.